 The manual method is my favorite for small batches.
 It brings back vivid memories of my grandmother, gently tapping the stainless steel drum, as flour softly falls through like powdered snow.

-I use both #40 and #60 sieves to get the finer grind I want.
-This is especially needed for all purpose flour using the #40 sieve or for cake flour using the #60 sieve.
+I use both #40, #50 and #60 sieves to get the finer grind I want.
+This is especially needed for all purpose flour using the #40 sieve, for bread flour #50 sieve, or cake and pastry flour using the #60 sieve.

 For larger batches, my electric sifter makes the job quicker and smoother, especially when testing different grains.
-I have the #40 and #60 sieve for my electric sifter as well.
+I have the #40, #50, and #60 sieves for my electric sifter as well.
 Those are my go to sizes for all my sifting flour needs.

 The sifted-out outer layer (bran) goes in an airtight container in the freezer to save for muffins or sourdough.
-Sometimes I re-mill the bran in my Mockmill stone mill and re-sift to get more flour.
+I almost always re-mill the bran in my Mockmill stone mill or My Wonder Mill and re-sift to get more flour.

 I started my mixer journey with the KitchenAid Tilt-Head, which worked for a while but struggled with dense whole wheat flour dough.
 I eventually upgraded to the KitchenAid Mixer with a 575-watt motor and a 7-quart stainless steel bowl.

-This KitchenAid holds up better, but mine still needs breaks when mixing home-milled flour.
+This KitchenAid holds up better, but mine still needs breaks when mixing home-milled flour recipes.

 I use it for sourdough bread recipes, freshly milled dough, fresh milled cakes, and even whipping eggs.
 It produces excellent gluten development and handles whole grain flour with ease.